Which school do you want to support?

 To be clear, there is no reason to believe that California's educational results are improving more quickly than educational results elsewhere.
 California remains at or near the bottom of the pile in national and international comparisons.
 But it does appear that the long, slow trend is upward.
 Kids are learning more.
 (Look back at the graph in Lesson 1.1 for the big picture, or check Lesson 9.6 for more about the achievement gaps that hide beneath the average.)

 For many years, California bundled test results in various subjects and at different grade levels into a single annual school-wide statistic called the Academic Performance Index (API).
-The state set 800 points on this index as the target that it expected each school to surpass, and for about a decade scores went up annually.
 The API system was abandoned when the state adopted the Common Core Standards and began using the CAASPP tests instead of the STAR tests.
-In 2013, the last year of the STAR tests, the percentage of elementary schools in California that scored above 800 points on the API tipped downward for the first (and, by definition also the last) time.

-Grading schools with a single number obviously glossed over a lot of detail.
+Grading schools with a single "API score" glossed over a lot of detail.
+In 2017 California replaced the API with the California School Dashboard.

 Schools that beat the odds are important, because they show that the kids are not the problem.
 They prove beyond doubt that, given the right support, every child can learn.
 They provide evidence that investing in kids really can make a difference, even where it seems hard.
 They convert the doubters' claim that "those kids can't learn" to "those kids won't learn unless...